 Sterile neutrinos are of interest in astrophysics both as dark matter candidates and for their potential impact on core-collapse supernovae.
 In supernovae, they may serve as an efficient mechanism to transport energy in the protoneutron star and are thus of interest in investigating supernova explosion energies.
 I have found that the early time explosion energy can be significantly enhanced when oscillations between a sterile neutrino and electron neutrino are included.
 The enhancement is sufficient to lead to a successful explosion even in a simulation that would not otherwise explode.
-My paper on this work can be found here, here, and here.
+My papers on this work can be found here, here, and here.

 RELIC NEUTRINO BACKGROUND

 The collapse of stars more massive than ~20 solar masses results in black holes, rather than a remnant neutron star.
 These events will not produce significant electromagnetic radiation, but will still generate a large neutrino flux.
 It may be possible to determine the rate of such failed supernova events through a precision measurement of the diffuse supernova neutrino background (the net neutrino flux produced by all supernovae and failed supernovae).
 This will also give insight into the initial mass function of stars more massive than about 8 solar masses.
 I am simulating the neutrino emission from failed supernova events to provide predictions of the diffuse neutrino background for a variety of initial mass functions and nuclear equations of state.